Williamg24/BallonsTD/README.md

 5/25
 William Guo: Complete selecting button method in sidebar.
 Created delete tower using backspace and refunds money, number of towers that can be placed limited based on current money.

+5/26
+Maya Mori: Created Level1 class which uses an image for the map and it has an separate path function.